Krista Frahm

 3. Subcontract Under Other Medical Copywriters

+Copywriters may be more likely to accept you as a new writer because of your clinical background.
 If a copywriter needs an article written about something that is your area of clinical expertise, your services will be valuable and can offset the extra time it takes to hire an inexperienced writer.

 This can be a great place to start as a beginner because you will have an experienced writer giving advice and mentoring you.
 If you are in the process of starting your own business, this also gives you experience with your onboarding process, systems, Zoom calls, contracts, and negotiating pay.

-Benefits to subcontracting include not worrying about client outreach, discovery calls, or strategizing projects.
+The benefits of subcontracting include not worrying about client outreach, discovery calls, or strategizing projects.
 Once you establish the relationship with the other writer, you just write and submit the pieces they ask for.

 4. Search for Medical Copywriting Jobs with Agencies or Companies